Safeguarding Children Accreditation Program

 What resources do organisations receive?

-- Support and advice to implement effective child protection policies and procedures that meet the standards of Safeguarding Children Accreditation
+- Support and advice to implement effective child safe policies and procedures that meet the standards of Safeguarding Children Accreditation

 - Access to an online Safeguarding Integrated Management System which enables the use of our Child Safe Policies and Procedures Bank which includes up to date resources and tools